-The Fred and Alice Stanback Coastal Education Center is a regional hub for coastal education offering a wide range of events, classes and fun activities.
-Visit the federation’s calendar of events to for more information on our programs and events.
-The center is open Monday through Friday from 9 a.m. to 5 p.m.
-We invite you to stop by and join in one of our activities.
+The Fred and Alice Stanback Coastal Education Center is a regional hub for coastal education, the center offers a wide range of events, programs and fun activities.
+Visit our calendar of events to register or find more information about our programs and events.

 The Center is also the first stop on the Walk the Loop for Clean Water.

 Members receive discounts to all our events, and memberships support the work of the Federation to protect our coast.
 Please consider joining the Federation and Becoming A Partner in Protecting Our Coast.